 It is an old factory of 1759 (year of the brewery of Arthur Guinnes), built on a land of over 25 hectares; it houses a futuristic pinned building / museum of Guinnes!
 Visitors will be projected in a path that develops on 7 storeys of height, around a central glass structure; on the top floor is the sensational GRAVITY BAR, local with a sensational view of the whole city.
 Guinness Storehouse it's really a sensational experience.

 The building is open every day, from Monday to Sunday, from 09: 30 to 19: 00 with last entry to 17: 00.
 In July and August, the closure is postponed to 20: 00.

-Being one of the most visited places, it is preferable to buy online and in complete security the entrance ticket, avoiding the line, directly from this link.
+Being one of the most visited places, it is preferable to buy the entrance ticket online and safely, avoiding the queue.
+More info from here.

 The full ticket costs 20,00 € and also includes a pint of Guinness (for minors, an alcohol-free drink).
 Students with a valid data card pay 16,00 € (over 18) and 13,50 € (under 18); boys between 6 and 12 years pay 6,00 €, while admission is free for children up to 6 years.